redbadger/feature-targeting/examples/todomvc/web/README.md

 - [`graphql-client`][graphql-client]
 - [`wasm-pack`][wasm-pack]

 Currently, this is configured against a private Google GSuite OIDC Identity Provider.
-We will make this more configurable, but for now you may need to point it at your own IDP in order for the authentication bit to work.
+In the GCP console, create a "Client ID for Web application", and download the `json` configuration into the file `client-secret.json`.

 We will also be updating this soon to demonstrate feature targeting capabilities.